unhm-programming-club/meeting-records/2021/Meeting 0001/Intro Email.md

 Hello everyone!
 Thank you for your interest in the UNHM Programming club.

 Right now, we are an unofficial organization.
 The first meeting is to help us define our purpose and to find who is interested in taking on a role in this project.
 Everyone attending this first meeting will be treated as an interim officer of the club, with the power to vote on all resolutions.
 This is discussed in more detail under the “Meeting Structure” heading of this email.

 ## Intro / The Pitch

 Most schools have a Computer Science or related club.
 UNHM does not.
 This needs to change.

 Our degree is worth what we put into it, what we choose to learn, what connections we endeavor to make.
 We can learn a lot in our classes and from our professors, but there are some important things that are missed.
 For one, in class, most programming is done solo.
 But in a professional setting, we will always be working in a group.

 It is to your advantage to build the skills that will help you thrive in the professional world.
 Foremost among those skills are the ability to work in teams, stay organized, and peer programming.
 Our degree curriculums are limited in how much time they devote to these important areas.
 But this club will level up those skills as we collaborate on cool projects.
 It will help us connect to each other and others in the field.
 It will expose us to new strategies for approaching software development.
 It will inform us about events, like hackathons, where we can network with professionals in the field.
 It will expose us to resources and technologies we can add to our arsenal, and provide us experience in the actual languages and libraries employers are looking for their candidates to be proficient in.

 It will provide the opportunity to learn invaluable, employment-ready skills not easily acquired by simply attending classes.

 If you are willing to invest your energy in this project with me, you will be able to add “Founding Member of the UNHM Programming Club” to your resume, and that’s sure to catch an employer’s eye.
-You can help me create something excellent that will serve you and your peers well.
+You can help create something excellent that will serve you and your peers well.
 Plus, if you enjoy programming like I do, this club will be a lot of fun.

 ## Programming Club vs. Computer Science Club

-The working name of this project is currently the “Programming Club” because the “Computer Science Club” sounds like a club where you debate the algorithmic merits of quicksort.
+The working name of this project is the “Programming Club” because the “Computer Science Club” sounds like a club where you debate the algorithmic merits of quicksort.
 We can learn that in Data Structures class.
-I see the purpose of this club as filling the gaps that our degree program does not handle, the “co-curricular” side of our education.
+I see the purpose of this club as filling the gaps that our degree program does not handle, the co-curricular side of our education.

 Additionally, not everyone who programs is a Computer Science major.
 I want this club to appeal to CIT and Data Science majors as well – to everyone pursuing UNHM’s “computing technologies” degrees, and, in fact, to everyone at our school interested in programming.